josejorgers/indexed-linked-list/README.md

 this data structure in your no-LISP project you can read the org file and implement the structure by yourself using the same idea.
 Please just mention me in case this project have been helpful.

+## Requirements

+A Lisp interpreter and some editor like Emacs that allows you to tangle an org file to generate the source code.

 ## Setting Up the environment

 Once in this directory create a folder with name ```src```.
 Then open ```indexed-linked-list.org``` file with Emacs.